sisl/AdaptiveStressTestingToolbox/Toolbox/docs/tutorial.rst

 Create a file named ``example_av_spaces.py`` in the ``spaces`` folder.
 Create a class titled ``ExampleAVSpaces`` which inherits from ``ASTSpaces``:
 ::
 	from mylab.spaces.ast_spaces import ASTSpaces
-	from rllab.spaces import Box
+	from garage.spaces import Box
 	import numpy as np

 	class ExampleAVSpaces(ASTSpaces):

 The base spaces don't take any input, but there are two functions to define: ``action_space`` and ``observation_space``.
-Both of these functions should return an object that inherits from the ''Space'' class, imported from ``rllab.spaces.base``.
+Both of these functions should return an object that inherits from the ''Space'' class, imported from ``garage.spaces.base``.
 There are a few options, and you can implement your own, but the ``Box`` class is used here.
 A ``Box`` is defined by two arrays, ``low`` and ``high``, of equal length, which specifiy the minium and maximum value of each position in the array.
 The space is then allows any continuos number between the low and high values.

 .. _initializing-the-spaces: